marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 including observing errors, showing errors to users, and wrapping errors into more meaningful descriptions.

+## Showing a dialog when an action fails

+We have already discussed how to show a dialog to the user when an action fails, [here](../basics/failed-actions).
+Please make sure to read that page first.

 ## Stopping the action

 As previously discussed, apart from the `reduce()` method that all actions must override,